Improved photometric redshift estimations through self-organising map-based data augmentation: Dataset Configuration

 \subsubsection{Self-Organising Map}

 We employ the baseline \texttt{Application} dataset to train the SOM algorithm implemented via \texttt{Somoclu} \citep{2013arXiv1305.1422W} within the \texttt{RAIL} platform.
 This training compresses the high-dimensional space of a suite of representative galaxy broadband SEDs into a discrete two-dimensional map, with each cell corresponding to a sub-volume of the SED space.
 We choose the \(i-\)band as the reference, combining its apparent magnitudes with the colours derived relative to it.
+The SOM grids are configured as \(140 \times 140\) for Y1 and \(180 \times 180\) for Y10.
+These choices reflect a balance between achieving sufficient resolution to capture the mapping between galaxy broadband SEDs and redshift, and the practical limitations imposed by available computational resources.
+Although the present grid sizes are adequate for our analysis, future applications to petabyte-scale LSST datasets may require further optimisation, either through improved parallelisation and accelerated SOM training, or through carefully designed downsampling strategies for the observational catalogues.

-The SOM grid is configured as \(140~\times~140\) for Y1 and \(180~\times~180\) for Y10, ensuring adequate resolution for accurate mapping between galaxy broadband broadband SEDs and redshifts.
-A Gaussian kernel with a standard deviation coefficient of \(0.5\) and a toroidal topology with hexagonal neurons are adopted for the training.
-The training is initialised using Principal Component Analysis (PCA) and then iterated for \(50\) epochs with linear cooling of both the neighbourhood radius and learning rate.
+Additionally, we adopt a Gaussian kernel with a standard deviation coefficient of \(0.5\) and a toroidal topology with hexagonal neurons for the training.
+The training is initialised using Principal Component Analysis (PCA) and then iterated for \(100\) epochs with linear cooling of both the neighbourhood radius and learning rate.
 The pre-trained SOM is subsequently applied to the remaining \(500\) statistical \texttt{Application} datasets, computing the Best Matching Unit (BMU) for each galaxy.
 To minimise computational costs, we refrain from retraining for each iteration and verify that the random photometric error realisation does not substantially affect the SOM mapping.

 In each panel of Figures~\ref{fig:3}–\ref{fig:6}, the left panel corresponds to the Y1 scenario and the right to Y10, both illustrating the baseline experiment as a representative example of the full set of 501 realisations.
 In Figure~\ref{fig:3}, the upper‐left subplot shows the SOM map of mean true redshifts derived from the baseline \texttt{Application} dataset.
 Figures~\ref{fig:4} displays the \(u - g\) versus \(g - r\) and \(i - z\) versus \(z - y\) colour–colour diagrams, again with the baseline \texttt{Application} data in the upper‐left quadrants of each panel.
 Figure~\ref{fig:5} illustrates the distribution of \(g - z\) colour against the \(i\)-band magnitude, whereas Figure~\ref{fig:6} shows the galaxy distributions in relation to the true redshifts \(z_{\mathrm{true}}\).
 Note that the Y10 dataset contains a higher fraction of galaxies at \(z_\mathrm{true} \gtrsim 1.0\) and fainter magnitudes (\(i > 23 \)) than Y1, reflecting its deeper survey depth.